7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 }
 ```

-zio.Has implementations are derived at compile-time by @scaladoc[HasConstructor](izumi.distage.constructors.HasConstructor) macro and can be summoned at need.
+`zio.Has` values are derived at compile-time by @scaladoc[HasConstructor](izumi.distage.constructors.HasConstructor) macro and can be summoned at need.

 Example: